Troubleshooting Kinesis Video Streams - Amazon Kinesis Video Streams

 Error: "Illegal Instruction" when running GStreamer demo on Raspberry Pi

-If you encounter the following error when executing the GStreamer demo, ensure that you have compiled the application for the correct version of your device.
-(For example, ensure that you are not compiling for Raspberry Pi 3 when you are running on Raspberry Pi 2.)
+If you encounter the following error when running the GStreamer demo, verify that you have compiled the application for the correct version of your device.
+(For example, verify that you're not compiling for Raspberry Pi 3 when you're running on Raspberry Pi 2.)

 INFO - Initializing curl.
 Illegal instruction